2009 European Parliament election in Italy: Electoral system

 The party-list proportional representation was the traditional electoral system of the Italian Republic from its establishment in 1946 to 1994, therefore it was also adopted to elect the Italian members of the European Parliament (MEPs) since 1979.
 Two levels were introduced: a national level to divide the seats among parties and a constituency level to distribute them among candidates in open lists.
-Five constituencies were established, each including 2–5 regions and each electing a fixed number of MEPs.
+Five constituencies were established, each including 2–5 Italian regions and each electing a fixed number of MEPs.
 At national level, seats are divided between party lists using the largest remainder method with Hare quota.
 Seats are allocated to parties and then to their most voted candidates.

-In the run-up of the election, the Italian Parliament has introduced a national threshold of 4% in the electoral law for the European Parliament.
+In the run-up of the election, the Italian Parliament introduced a national electoral threshold of 4% in the electoral law for the European Parliament.
 An exception was granted for parties representing some linguistic minorities as such lists can be connected with one of the major parties, combining their votes, provided that those parties reach the 4% threshold and that candidates from minority parties obtain a sufficient number of votes, no less than 50,000 for the main candidate.

+Constituencies

+Seats are allocated to party lists on a national basis using an electoral quota, with the residue given to the lists with the largest excess over whole quotas.
+An electoral quota is then calculated for each list and used to allocate seats to each list in each of the five electoral regions.